l50/cuckooVagrantBox/README.md

 Lastly, we need to get the cuckoo agent, pil and python-2.7.9 installed.

-Go to My Computer
+1. Go to My Computer
-Go to xpTransfer under Network Drives
+2. Go to xpTransfer under Network Drives
-Pull all three files to the Desktop
+3. Pull all three files to the Desktop
-1. Run python-2.7.9.smi
+4. Double click python-2.7.9.msi
-2. Run PIL-1.1.7.win32-py2.7.exe
+5. Double click PIL-1.1.7.win32-py2.7.exe
-3. Run agent.py
+6. Double click agent.py

 Go back to the VirtualBox Manager on the malwarrior machine
 1. Click Snapshots